Skip to content

 agr add maragudk/skills/collaboration # Workflow — @maragudk

-agr add kasperjunge/commit-work # Commits — @kasperjunge
+agr add vercel-labs/agent-browser/agent-browser # Browser agent — @vercel-labs

 Browse the full list at the Skill Directory or on GitHub.
 Built something?
 Share it here.